ofmla/seiscope_opt_toolbox_w_ctypes/README.md

 ----------------------------------------------

 This repo demonstrates how it is possible to use the [SEISCOPE optimization toolbox](https://seiscope2.osug.fr/SEISCOPE-OPTIMIZATION-TOOLBOX?lang=fr) (written in Fortran) from Python.
 The original code is public domain and was written by Ludovic Métivier and Romain Brossier.
 Minor changes to the original code have been made to allow the call of the gradient-based optimization subroutines from Python.
-Such changes are and some improvements are listed as follows.
+Such changes and some improvements are listed as follows.
  * The original source organized in 6 subdirectories, each of which is associated with one gradient-based algorithm was placed in only one folder in a modular fashion.
 That is, one module for each optimization algorithm grouping the procedures from each one of the old subdirectories.
  *  The Euclidean vector norm and scalar product calculations were replaced with calls to the intrinsic Fortran ```norm2``` and ```dot_product``` functions, respectively.
  *  New Makefile for building a dynamic version of the library with a debug option.